Trigonometry

 T4 Cosine rule

 The cosine rule is a generalisation of Pythagoras’ theorem.
-Given any two sides of a triangle, as long as we know the angle between them, we can calculate the length of the third side.
+If you have any two sides of a triangle, as long as you know the angle between them, you can calculate the length of the third side.

 T5 Angular measurement and the unit circle

 Angles are frequently measured in degrees.
-However, it is sometimes useful to define angles in terms of the length around the circle.
-This module introduces radians as a measure of angle.
+However, it is sometimes useful to define angles in terms of the length around the unit circle (a circle of radius = 1).
+This module introduces radians as a...

 Trigonometry